masterk63/memcached/README.md

 `END\r\n`

-to indicate the end of response.
+to indicate the end of a response.

 Each item sent by the server looks like this: